sulu/sulu/UPGRADE.md

 ### Website Navigation

-Children of pages with the state "test" or pages which wrong navigation context wont be merged into the upper layer.
+Children of pages with the state "test" or pages which have the desired navigaiton context not assigned won't be moved up in the hierarchy, instead they won't show up in the navigation at all.
-They will be ignored in the tree navigation.

 ## 1.0.0-RC1